 How To Do Your Own Brazilian Wax At Home – 6 Key Steps

 Pubic hair: love it or hate it, women and men must all deal with the hedge below.
 While men tend to get by with a bit of grooming now and then, women must choose between going au naturel, doing a bit of trimming, or removing all of their pubic hair.
-If you’re ready to go all the way, here’s a look at the six key steps to doing your own Brazilian wax at home.
+If you’re ready to go all the way, here’s a look at how to do Brazilian wax at home step by step.

 And The Audience Says…Pubic Hair or No Pubic Hair